Is Hamilton Formula 1's greatest ever?

 Where does he shine?

-- Hamilton's most successful circuit is Hungary with eight wins.
+- Hamilton's most successful circuits are Silverstone and Hungaroring with eight wins.
 Only Schumacher has also won eight times at the same grand prix, doing so in France.

+- He has the won more British GPs than any other driver, with eight wins on his home circuit.
+Clark and Prost each have five victories.
+Hamilton has finished on the podium every British GP since 2014.

 - Hamilton has won seven times in Canada, where he won his first ever race in 2007.